udontur/turix/README.md

 - [x] reb: rebuild script git bug
 - [ ] btop: GPU does not work
 - [ ] easyeffects: presets does not load declaratively
-- [ ] vscode: waybar characters are not rendering in vscode only
+- [ ] vscode: waybar character does not render in places other than waybar
-- [ ] hyprshot: hyprshot packages are not includeded by the flake
+- [x] hyprshot: hyprshot packages are not includeded by the flake
 - [x] reb: Git sync error handling
 - [x] powerKey: Disable because your friends shuts down your PC with the press of a button
 - [x] Emoji emoji picker not working on vscode
 - [ ] flake: I dont really understand what is going in the `flake.nix`
 - [x] CopyQ: QT dark theme does not apply

 ### ✨ Features
 - [x] NixOS generation garbage collector